aiqueM/Plastiscope-2.0/README.md

+# Plastiscope-2.0
-# Plastiscope-2.0 is a genomic language model specialized in plastic degrading bacteria.
+Plastiscope 2.0 is a genomic language model specialized in plastic degrading bacteria.